 Ankylosing spondylitis is a form of joint inflammation (arthritis) that is long-lasting (chronic) and most often affects the spine.
 Ankylosing spondylitis commonly causes pain and stiffness, with swelling and limited motion in the low back, middle back, neck, hips, chest wall, and heels.

-Ankylosing spondylitis usually affects people younger than about 35 and can run in families.
-It is more common in men than in women.
+Ankylosing spondylitis usually affects people younger than about 35.
+It can run in families.
+And it is more common in men than in women.

 Although there is no cure, treatment can usually control symptoms and prevent the condition from getting worse.
 Most people are able to continue to work and do normal daily activities.